JeffersonCarvalh0/todo-app/packages/server/README.md

 ## Instructions
 ### Prerequisites
-You will need to have [PostgreSQL](https://dev.mysql.com/doc/mysql-getting-started/en/) installed.
+You will need to have PostgreSQL installed.
 In order to boot up the sever for development, create a user named `typeorm` with password `password`.
 After the user is created, create a new table named `todo` to be used by the server.

 ### Starting the server
+Copy the `.env.development` file located in the server root folder to the same directory, but just as `env`. (ex: `cp packages/server/.env.development .env`).
 Run `yarn start` to boot up the server, or `yarn start:server` if you are in the monorepo's root.